njch5/oo-ride-share/README.md

 ## Comprehension Questions

 To the baseline or setup or whatever section, add comprehension questions, to be answered with your partner:
-- You can experiment with the code in pry with `pry -r ./lib/trip_dispatcher.rb`, then `td = RideShare::TripDispatcher.new`
-- **Classes and Relationships:**
-  - What classes are there in this project?
-  - What _inheritance_ relations exist between classes?
-  - What _composition_ relations exist between classes?
-  - Draw a class diagram that contains all of the above relations.
-- **Code:**
-  - Why doesn't `Passenger` or `Trip` need an `attr_reader` for `id`?
-  - Why does the version of `from_csv` in `CsvRecord` raise a `NotImplementedError`?
-What does this mean?
-Why don't we hit that when we run the code?
-  - Why is `from_csv` a private method?
-  - How does `CsvRecord.load_all` know what CSV file to open?
-  - When you call `Passenger.load_all`, what happens?
-What methods are called in what order?

 ## Waves